-History of Oregon Safe Routes to School
+History of Safe Routes in Oregon

-- 2003: ORS 195.115 is enacted into law requiring that local governments and schools collaborate on how to best promote walking, biking and skating to schools.
+- 2003: ORS 195.115 is enacted into law, requiring that local governments and schools collaborate on how to best promote walking, biking, and skating to schools.

-2005: Oregon House Bill 2742 creates a statewide Safe Routes to School Program to utilize federal funding from the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users.
+- 2005: Oregon House Bill 2742 creates a statewide SRTS Program to utilize federal funding from the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users.

 - 2012: The Federal funding is folded into the more general Surface Transportation Program (STP).
 ODOT continues to allocate STP funds to help local SRTS programs.